CleverTap/Analytics_ds_articles/README.md

-# Source Code for articles related to Analytics on blog.clevertap.com
+# Source Code for articles related to [Analytics Category](https://blog.clevertap.com/category/analytics/) on blog.clevertap.com

 In order to run the code, requirements are:
 + 'R', a language and environment for statistical computing and graphics.